servalproject/serval-dna/doc/Servald-REST-API.md

 The request cannot be performed because a necessary resource is temporarily unavailable due to a high volume of concurrent requests.

-This code was originally used by Rhizome operations if the server's manifest table ran out of free manifests, which would only happen if there were many concurrent Rhizome requests holding manifest structures open in server memory.
+The original use of this code was for Rhizome operations if the server's manifest table ran out of free manifests, which would only happen if there were many concurrent Rhizome requests holding manifest structures open in server memory.
-It may be used for any resource that is occupied by running requests.

-If [Serval DNA][] is ever limited to service only a few HTTP requests at a time, then this code will be returned to new requests that would exceed the limit.
+This code may also be used to indicate temporary exhaustion of other finite resources.
+For example, if [Serval DNA][] is ever limited to service only a few HTTP requests at a time, then this code will be returned to new requests that would exceed the limit.

 #### 431 Request Header Fields Too Large